Great West Life Assurance Co. Can Sells 1,546 Shares of InterDigital, Inc. (NASDAQ:IDCC)

-Several equities research analysts have commented on IDCC shares.
-BidaskClub raised shares of InterDigital from a “strong sell” rating to a “sell” rating in a research report on Thursday, January 7th.
+A number of brokerages recently commented on IDCC.
 Zacks Investment Research upgraded shares of InterDigital from a “strong sell” rating to a “hold” rating and set a $60.00 price target on the stock in a research note on Wednesday, October 7th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and an average target price of $86.20.
+BidaskClub upgraded shares of InterDigital from a “strong sell” rating to a “sell” rating in a research report on Thursday, January 7th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and three have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of “Hold” and an average price target of $86.20.

-InterDigital (NASDAQ:IDCC) last announced its earnings results on Thursday, November 5th.
-The Wireless communications provider reported $0.76 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.14 by $0.62.
+InterDigital (NASDAQ:IDCC) last posted its quarterly earnings results on Thursday, November 5th.
+The Wireless communications provider reported $0.76 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.14 by $0.62.
+The business had revenue of $87.49 million for the quarter, compared to analyst estimates of $85.49 million.
 InterDigital had a net margin of 16.17% and a return on equity of 5.25%.
-The firm had revenue of $87.49 million for the quarter, compared to analyst estimates of $85.49 million.
-During the same quarter in the prior year, the business posted $0.07 EPS.
-The business’s revenue was up 20.6% compared to the same quarter last year.
+The firm’s revenue for the quarter was up 20.6% on a year-over-year basis.
+During the same quarter last year, the business posted $0.07 EPS.
 On average, research analysts expect that InterDigital, Inc. will post 1.07 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, January 27th.
-Shareholders of record on Wednesday, January 13th will be given a dividend of $0.35 per share.
-The ex-dividend date is Tuesday, January 12th.
-This represents a $1.40 dividend on an annualized basis and a dividend yield of 2.15%.
-InterDigital’s payout ratio is presently 212.12%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 27th.
+Investors of record on Wednesday, January 13th will be given a dividend of $0.35 per share.
+The ex-dividend date of this dividend is Tuesday, January 12th.
+This represents a $1.40 annualized dividend and a dividend yield of 2.15%.
+InterDigital’s dividend payout ratio is 212.12%.

 InterDigital, Inc designs and develops technologies that enable and enhance wireless communications in the United States and internationally.
 It provides technology solutions for use in digital cellular and wireless products and networks, including 2G, 3G, 4G, 5G, and IEEE 802-related products and networks.